Akeelah and the Bee: Plot

-Akeelah Anderson, an 11-year-old spelling enthusiast, attends Crenshaw Middle School, a predominantly black school in South Los Angeles.
-She lives with her widowed mother, Tanya, her three older siblings, Kiana, Devon, and Terrence, and her infant niece, Mikayla.
-Her principal, Mr. Welch, suggests that she sign up for the Crenshaw Schoolwide Spelling Bee, which she initially refuses.
-After being threatened with detention for the remainder of the semester, due to her skipping school numerous times, she enters the spelling bee and wins.
+11-year-old spelling enthusiast Akeelah Anderson attends the predominantly black Crenshaw Middle School in South Los Angeles.
+She lives with her widowed mother Tanya, her three older siblings Kiana, Devon, and Terrence, and Kiana's infant daughter, Mikayla.
+Akeelah's principal, Mr. Welch, encourages her to enter the Crenshaw Spelling Bee.
+She initially refuses, but enters after being threatened with detention for the remainder of the semester due to her frequent truancy, and wins.

-Dr. Joshua Larabee, a visiting English professor, tests Akeelah and decides that she is good enough to compete in the Scripps National Spelling Bee.
-However, Dr. Larabee later declines to coach her because she is rude to him.
-As a result, Akeelah studies on her own to prepare for the district spelling bee.
-Although Akeelah misspells her word during the final round of the bee, she gets another chance to qualify for the regional bee after Kiana catches one of the other finalists cheating.
-Akeelah also meets and befriends Javier Mendez, a 12-year-old Mexican-American boy and fellow speller.
-Javier invites her to join the spelling club at his Woodland Hills middle school.
+Visiting English professor Dr. Joshua Larabee is impressed by Akeelah and believes she has a chance of winning the Scripps National Spelling Bee.
+She visits his house to ask him to coach her, but they argue over her use of African American Vernacular English, and he ultimately dismisses her, leading her to begin studying on her own.
+Although Akeelah is disqualified during the final round, she is given another chance after Kiana catches one of the other finalists cheating, and manages to place.
+Akeelah befriends fellow speller Javier Mendez, who invites her to join the spelling club at his Woodland Hills middle school.

-At Woodland Hills, Akeelah meets Dylan Chiu, a Chinese-American boy who won second place at the past two national spelling bees and is in his final year of eligibility.
-Contemptuous after Akeelah misspells a word, he tells her she needs a coach.
-Afterwards, Javier invites Akeelah to his birthday party, while Tanya is depressed over Terrence's bad behavior, Akeelah's grades and frequent truancy, and her husband's death at the hands of a mugger five years prior.
-When she finds out about Akeelah going alone to Woodland Hills, she forbids Akeelah from participating in the regional bee and forces her to take summer school to make up for her skipped classes.
-To circumvent this prohibition, Akeelah forges her deceased father's signature on the consent form and secretly studies with Dr. Larabee.
+At Woodland Hills, Dylan Chiu, a Chinese-American boy who has placed second at the past two national spelling bees and is in his final year of eligibility, tells Akeelah that she needs a coach.
+When an increasingly stressed Tanya discovers Akeelah has been traveling alone to Woodland Hills, she forbids Akeelah from participating in the regional bee and enrolls her in summer school to make up for her absences.
+Akeelah forges her father's signature on the consent form and secretly studies with Dr. Larabee.